MayKoder/Space-Partitioning/docs/index.md

   <img width="638" height="360" src="assets/goCrazy.png">
 </p>

-**_TODO 8: Test (el que sigui que fagi el quadtree amb les unitats):_**
+**_TODO 8: Test unit to building collision:_**

 **_TODO 9: Take some time to understand the code:_**

 You will modify the code will you?
 Then take some time to understand all the code.
-I tried to comment everything.
+I tried to comment everything i could.

+That's it, you should be able to understand everything you've done until now with this TODO's, i hope this code helps you improve your game.

 ---